theskytalos/fat-16/README.md

 ------------ | -------------
 init | Initialize the file system (creates the `fat.part` file) or resets it. load | Load the FAT table (only) to the program memory. ls [PATH/DIR] | List the DIR directory.
-If DIR is a file, an error message is shown. mkdir [PATH/DIR] | Creates a directory with DIR name, if any of the PATH parts are not existant, the program creates it.
+If DIR is a file or doesn't exists at all, an error message is shown. mkdir [PATH/DIR] | Creates a directory with DIR name, if any of the PATH parts are not existant, the program creates it.
 If the DIR directory already exists (either as a file or a directory), an error message is shown. create [PATH/FILE] | Creates a file with FILE name, if FILE already exists (either as a file or a directory), an error message is shown. unlink [PATH/FILE] | Deletes a file or a directory with FILE name.
 If FILE does not exists, an error message is shown.